Steve Israel: Personal life

 Israel has two adult daughters.
 He has written two novels of political satire: The Global War on Morris (2014) and Big Guns (2018).

+Israel's maternal grandmother immigrated to the United States from Russia, from the city of Pryluky, which is now part of Ukraine, located about 90 miles east of Kiev.

 The 2012 sale of Israel's marital home was the subject of a controversy, after it was discovered that he had received financial contributions from lenders who also gave him a favorable deal on a short sale of the home in the wake of his separation from his wife Marlene Budd.

 In November 2021, Israel opened a bookstore in Oyster Bay, New York, named after former president and town resident Theodore Roosevelt.